 - Start learning Russian from simple things and step by step move forward.
 You’ll see soon that even your small efforts give a result, and that will motivate you even more.

 client to Russian, start your first Russian book even if it takes you 20 minutes to read and translate just one page (but don’t do it if you feel it’s too difficult and demotivates you).
-If your level lets you, read and watch Russian news.
+If your level allows you, read and watch Russian news, watch Russian movies.

 - Study online: there are a lot of Russian courses on the internet, many of them are free of charge.